zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/document-generation.md

 {{% alert color="info" %}}Rule 1 is based on the default URL prefix (`p`) for page/microflow URLs.
 If you configured a different prefix in the runtime settings of your app, adjust the rule accordingly.{{% /alert %}}

-#### [Optional] Allowing the Document Generation service IP addresses
+#### Allowing the Document Generation Service IP Addresses

-If you have set up inbound and/or outbound IP whitelisting rules, you must allow the IP addresses of the DocGen service, listed [here](developerportal/deploy/mendix-ip-addresses/#global-platform-ips).
+If you have set up inbound or outbound IP restriction rules, you must allow the [IP addresses of the DocGen service](developerportal/deploy/mendix-ip-addresses/#global-platform-ips).

 ## Usage